2023-gpig-a/Prototype/deploy/README.md

 ```
 <!-- TODO: persistent env vars passed between containers -->
 3. If the microservice needs database access, it's preferred to pass the credentials to it as environment variables rather than hardcoding them.
+  Make sure your microservice reads these credentials from it's environment.
   Insert an `env` key into your new service definition:
 ```yaml
   microservicename:
     # other config...